sys1own/shbt-warp/README.md

 # SHBT-CAD Holographic Warp Drive Engineering Simulator

-`shbt-warp` (SHBT-CAD) is a production-grade Rust + PyO3 engineering design engine for the Scalar Holographic Boundary Theory (SHBT) holographic warp drive.
+`shbt-warp` (SHBT-CAD) is a production-grade Rust + PyO3 engineering design engine for the Static Holographic Boundary Theory (SHBT) holographic warp drive.
 It extends the analytical foundations of `shbt-precision` into an executable, high-fidelity simulator that evaluates dynamic 3+1D ADM spacetimes, hardware-in-the-loop (HIL) safety monitors, GPU-accelerated